kyverno/website/content/en/docs/Writing policies/background.md

   - name: default-deny-ingress
 ```

-Background scanning, enabled by default in a `Policy` or `ClusterPolicy` object with the `spec.background` field, allows Kyverno to scan existing resources and find if they match any `validate` rules.
+Background scanning, enabled by default in a `Policy` or `ClusterPolicy` object with the `spec.background` field, allows Kyverno to scan existing resources and find if they match any `validate` or `verifyImages` rules.
 If existing resources are found which would violate an existing policy, the background scan notes them in a `ClusterPolicyReport` or a `PolicyReport` object, depending on if the resource is namespaced or not.
-It does not block any existing resources that match a `validate` rule, even in `enforce` mode.
-Background scanning is an optional field and defaults to `true`, only taking effect on `validate` rules.
+It does not block any existing resources that match a rule, even in `Enforce` mode.
+Background scanning is an optional field and defaults to `true`, only taking effect on `validate` and `verifyImages` rules.
 It has no effect on either `generate` or `mutate` rules.

 Background scanning occurs on a continual basis and offers some configuration options via [container flags](/docs/installation/#container-flags).